-This datasheet contains simple code examples that briefly show how to use various parts of the device.
+This documentation contains simple code examples that briefly show how to use various parts of the device.
 These code examples assume that the part specific header file is included before compilation.
-Be aware that not all C compiler vendors include bit definitions in the header files and interrupt handling in C is compiler dependent.
-Please confirm with the C compiler documentation for more details.
+Be aware that not all C Compiler vendors include bit definitions in the header files and interrupt handling in C is compiler dependent.
+Please confirm with the C Compiler documentation for more details.

-Atmel AVR CPU Core
+AVR CPU Core

+Introduction

-Introduction This section discusses the Atmel®AVR® core architecture in general.
+This section discusses the AVR core architecture in general.
 The main function of the CPU core is to ensure correct program execution.
 The CPU must therefore be able to access memories, perform calculations, control peripherals, and handle interrupts.